The most lawsuits occur when employers terminate an employee. Your termination policy is critical!

-Company Property: Whose responsibility will it be to ensure that the employee returns all company property, drawings, tools, reference data, uniforms, ID cards, credit cards, keys, etc?
-Computers, BlackBerry, and other electronic equipment?
+Company Property: Whose responsibility will it be to ensure that the employee returns all company property, drawings, reference data, tools, uniforms, ID cards, credit cards, keys, etc?
+Computers, cell phones, and other electronic equipment?

 Reference Letters: What will the policy be with respect to letters of reference?